Thorfgin/charactercreator/README.md

 	20230908	SPELLS/RECIPES have tooltips

-	20230905	RECIPY gives a summary of the selected spells aquired by skills SPELLS & TECHNIQUE gives a summary of the selected spells aquired by skills
+	20230905	RECIPE gives a summary of the selected spells aquired by skills SPELLS & TECHNIQUE gives a summary of the selected spells aquired by skills
 			RESET: button on TOP reset the Character Creator, clears all tables.